Prosper FAQ’s

 The actual mechanism for administering HRT can take many forms including

-• Patches (eg. Estradot)
+- Patches (eg. Estradot)

-• Gels (eg. Estrogel, Divigel or Androgel)
+- Gels (eg. Estrogel, Divigel or Androgel / Testosterone)

 The dosage and form will vary according to your particular needs and preferences.
 In each case, our specialists will prescribe HRT based on the North American Menopause Society Guidelines.
+For a complete picture of available treatments in Canada, The Canadian Menopause Society has a table that describes all available options which we are happy to discuss in your appointment.

 Will HRT be covered by my employee drug plan?